radiukpavlo/python-programming/11_Lesson_Functions/lesson-11_functions.md

 ### Exercises: Level 2

-11. Declare a function named sum_of_numbers.
+11. Declare a function named _sum_of_numbers_.
 It takes a number parameter and it adds all the numbers in that range.

 ```py
 print(sum_of_numbers(5))  # 15